 Monthly In Depth Emails

-You can use the comments feature to ask questions, so we can dive deeper into a topic or start a discussion.
-You can even suggest topics for us to cover, or public code snippets to analyse, which will help focus our learning to specific areas of interest.
-The idea is to cover topics that are relevant to you, so please don’t hesitate to reach out with your suggestions or ideas.
+You can use the comments feature to ask questions, so we can dive deeper into a topic or start a discussion, and you can suggest topics for us to cover.

-To fill in the gaps between the monthly In Depth emails, I also send out weekly Security Tips.
-These are small snippets of code or reminders of features, to refresh your memory and ensure you’re writing secure code.
-Even those of us who have been in security for years still need reminding of these things!
+To fill in the gaps between the monthly In Depth emails, I send out weekly Security Tips or Discussions.
+These are small snippets of code, reminders of features, or topics to discuss, designed to get you thinking about security, refresh your memory, and help you write secure code.

 Who Am I?